 - High incidence of cancer

-- PAL is an uncommon form of progressive multifocal leukoplakia and has a high rate of malignant transformation to either squamous cell cancer or verrucous carcinoma
+- PVL is an uncommon form of progressive multifocal leukoplakia and has a high rate of malignant transformation to either squamous cell cancer or verrucous carcinoma

-- PAL has a high probability of recurrence.
+- PVL has a high probability of recurrence.

 - More often seen in females

 - Lining of the cheeks, floor of the mouth and tongue are often most affected

 - 70% of patients will develop a cancer within a decade following diagnosis

 - This is caused by extreme heat and tobacco in the mouth, most commonly from inserting the lit end in the mouth

 - This is a common practice in parts of India, South America and the Philippines